Novi Travnik: History

 During the Bosnian War in the 1990s, Novi Travnik experienced fierce fighting as it became a contested area between different factions.
-The conflict, especially in June 1993, saw clashes between the Army of the Republic of Bosnia and Herzegovina (ARBiH) and the Croatian Defense Council (HVO), highlighting the town's strategic significance.
-This period brought significant hardship to the town, altering its demographics and social landscape.
-The war created deep divides between the Bosniak (Muslim) and Croat populations, leading to long-lasting tensions even after the conflict ended.
+The conflict, especially in June 1993, saw clashes between the Army of the Republic of Bosnia and Herzegovina (ARBiH) and the Croatian Defense Council (HVO).

 While the town has since rebuilt and evolved, its population remains predominantly Bosniak and Croat, though there is now a bit more diversity.
-The impact of its industrial roots and war-time history continue to shape its identity today.

 As of January 2015, the municipality has nine National Monuments of Bosnia and Herzegovina, among which are seven stećak necropolises, one mosque and the Necropolis for the victims of Fascism.